-Spencer’s first experience with construction was in high school on his church's annual trip to central Appalachia, which inspired him to pursue a career in non-profit construction.
+Spencer’s first experience with construction was in high school on his church's annual trips to central Appalachia, which inspired him to pursue a career in non-profit construction.
 During his college summers he lived and worked alongside volunteers and families with the Appalachia Service Project.
 His connections with ASP eventually brought him to New Orleans as an AmeriCorps with Habitat for Humanity.
-After completing his AmeriCorps term, he worked as an on-site supervisor with Habitat for years, and is thrilled to serve as a teacher and builder with UnCommon.
-Spencer owns and plays seven string instruments, and has yet to master any of them.
+After completing his AmeriCorps term, Spencer worked as an on-site supervisor with Habitat for years, and is thrilled to serve as a teacher and builder with UnCommon Construction.
+Spencer owns and plays seven string instruments, but has yet to master any of them.

 Stephen Barkan grew up in Austin, Texas, and attended Tulane University where he studied music composition and social innovation and entrepreneurship.
 Following graduation, he joined unCommon Construction through the AmeriCorps VISTA program, and is excited to be a part of the team.
 When he hasn’t been busy with school or work, Stephen has enjoyed composing music, traveling, and volunteering on farms.

 Aron Michalski went to a rural public high school that had a strong vocational training program where he learned how to work with his hands.
 When he graduated from Haverford College with a degree in Astrophysics, but no job, he joined AmeriCorps and worked for Habitat for Humanity.
 For six years Aron worked in non-profit construction in California, Mississippi, and Louisiana with Habitat for Humanity, YouthBuild, and KaBOOM!.
 He then transitioned to education, managing operations for schools and CMOs in New Orleans before returning to California as the Director of Bay Area Facilities for the California Charter Schools Association.
 Aron’s most memorable high school experience was touring Europe as a tuba player in a National Honor Band.